 ESGE Days abstract submissions are limited to research involving endoscopy, abstracts not related to the field of endoscopy will not be considered.

-Please read the following information carefully before submitting your abstract (text or video):- Abstracts should be submitted using the dedicated step by step online system.
+Please read the following information carefully before submitting your abstract (text or video):

 Authors will be asked to designate their abstract to both a first and second level category from the list provided below.
 Authors will also have the option during the submission process to allocate additional free-text keywords to their abstract.